-Water Supply Faucets -Typical Installation
+Water Supply Faucets -Typical installation shown

-We recommend obtaining parts and service for the washer/dryer installation from your Winnebago[®] or Itasca[®] dealer.
+We recommend obtaining parts and service for the Washer/Dryer installation from your Winnebago® or Itasca® dealer.

 PROPANE GAS SUPPLY

 The propane gas system supplies fuel for the gas range/oven, water heater, furnace, and refrigerator (while in gas mode).
 When used and handled properly, this system is safe and economical and provides modern living conveniences wherever you travel.